PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 There are several ways to program a function for multiple returns.

-1. Using classes or structs - the values are encapsulated into a single object to be returned - the class or struct definition to be visible to the caller.
+1. Using classes or structs - the values are encapsulated into a single object to be returned - the class or struct definition must be visible to the caller.
 2. Using a {term}`tuple` - see `<tuple>` and `std::tuple`.
 Can be extended by also using a {term}`structured binding`.
 3. Using pass be reference - defining parameters to use pass-by-reference so that the function can modify or initialize the values of objects that the caller provides.

 ## Pass-by-Reference and Pass-by-Constant-Reference

-Calling a function using by including variable as arguments to populate a functions parameter list, is called pass-by-value.
+Calling a function by including variables in parentheses as arguments, to populate the functions parameter list, is called pass-by-value.

 It is often better not to pass a value directly into a function.
 When a value is passed into a function, a new copy of that value is created in the memory - a local copy for the use of the function.
 Passing in a long array of large numbers, or a very large image, will use up both resources and time unnecessarily.

 The alternative approach is to only pass in a reference to the variable - called {term}`pass-by-reference`.